Pawani2000/Estate_Price_Prediction_API/README.md

     <li><strong>CI/CD Setup:</strong> Continuous integration for automatic deployment on code changes.</li>
 </ul>

-<p>By following these steps, you can efficiently deploy and maintain your FastAPI-based ML model using Render.</p>
+<p>By following these steps, you can efficiently deploy and maintain FastAPI-based ML model using Render.</p>

 </body>
 </html>